San Diego Natural History Museum

-The San Diego Natural History Museum is a museum located in Balboa Park in San Diego, California.
+The San Diego Natural History Museum is a museum in Balboa Park in San Diego, California.
 It was founded in 1874 as the San Diego Society of Natural History.
 It is the second oldest scientific institution west of the Mississippi and the oldest in Southern California.
 The present location of the museum was dedicated on January 14, 1933.
 A major addition to the museum was dedicated in April 2001, doubling exhibit space.

 History

-The San Diego Natural History Museum grew out of the San Diego Society of Natural History, which was founded on October 9, 1874.
+The San Diego Natural History Museum grew out of the San Diego Society of Natural History, which was founded on October 9,1874.
 The Natural History Society was founded by George W. Barnes, Daniel Cleveland, Charles Coleman, E. W. Hendrick and O. N. Sanford.

 It is the oldest scientific institution in southern California, and the second oldest west of the Mississippi.

 In its initial years, the San Diego Society of Natural History was the region's primary source of scientific culture, serving a small but growing community eager for information about its natural resources.
-Early society members established a Volunteer County Weather Service in 1875, petitioned to create Torrey Pines State Reserve in 1885 and Anza Borrego Desert State Park, and garnered support for the San Diego Zoological Society.
+Early society members established a Volunteer County Weather Service in 1875, petitioned to create Torrey Pines State Natural Reserve in 1885 and Anza-Borrego Desert State Park, and garnered support for the Zoological Society of San Diego.

 In 1887, the Society was given a lot on Sixth Avenue between B and C streets by E. W. Morse, a former president of the city's short-lived Lyceum of Natural Sciences.
-The Hotel Cecil was eventually built on part of the society's lot, and in June 1912 the Society began to meet there.
+The Cecil Hotel was eventually built on part of the society's lot, and in June 1912 the Society began to meet there.

 In 1910, the San Diego Society of Natural History hired Kate Stephens, an authority on terrestrial and marine mollusks, as curator for its collections.
 These included the personal collection of her husband, mammalogist and ornithologist Frank Stephens, who donated over 2000 bird and mammal specimens to the Society in 1910.
 In June 1912, Katherine and Frank Stephens installed the Society's first museum exhibits at the Hotel Cecil, where they could be viewed by the public on selected afternoons.

 The Sixth Avenue property hosted the museum's exhibits for a very short time, roughly 1912–1917.
 However, it remained the property of the Society until 1987, when it was sold to the Trammel Crow Company.
 Money raised by the sale became part of the Museum of Natural History's endowment fund.